 A content delivery network (CDN) will speed up delivery of website content and assets around the world—so if you have a global customer base, using a CDN will ensure they get content quickly.

-A redirect is what is says, it redirects your users from one place to another and can be useful for all sorts of reasons such as SEO.
-There are several types of redirects available, and can be server side (301, 302) or client-side.
-Avoid client side redirects where possible, and if you use server side redirects then ensure you have a regular regime of checking for defunked redirects that link to non-existent content.
+A redirect is what it says, it redirects your users from one place to another and can be useful for all sorts of reasons such as SEO.
+There are several types of redirects available and can be server-side (301, 302) or client-side.
+Avoid client-side redirects where possible, and if you use server-side redirects then ensure you have a regular regime of checking for defunked redirects that link to non-existent content.
 It is also important to check regularly that redirect chains are efficient and logical – are they taking the shortest route to get the user to where they need to be?
-Without regular maintenance redirects can really hinder your site performance and your users are going to notice.
+Without regular maintenance, redirects can really hinder your site performance and your users are going to notice.